timp/dsn-chassis/manta-webapp/scripts/README.txt

-alf-upload-studies.sh - uploads the studies to alfresco Set UPDATE=false the first time you run it, when creating the files, subsequent runs are updates.
+alf-upload-studies.sh - uploads the studies to alfresco

+Currently the update flag does not appear to work.
+Keep UPDATE=false, always delete existing content from alfresco

 get-files.sh - downloads the files from chassis
-This takes quite a while and is dependent on network connection - there's some stuff to do with checking the file sizes at the end which helps if you need to restart.

 alf-upload-files.sh - upload the files to alfresco Need to check that all the metadata is correctly populated (in file-cmis.xsl) especially submitter.

 TODO
-The derived from associations need to be set up (comments should already be done) - the syntax for the REST calls for this is:
+The derived-from associations need to be set up (comments should already be done) - the syntax for the REST calls for this is:

 (GET) ${ALF_HOME}/wwarn/createDerivedAssoc?outputFileNodeRef=" + outputFileNodeRef + "&studyFileNodeRef=" + studyFileNodeRef;